-Matthew S. Furman concentrates his practice on complex commercial litigation, including business, employment, and real estate disputes.
-Matt regularly appears in trial courts throughout Massachusetts, including the Business Litigation Session and specialized Land Court.
-He also advocates for clients in appellate matters before the Massachusetts Supreme Judicial Court and Appeals Court, as well as the 1st U.S. Circuit Court of Appeals.
-Matt's litigation practice includes representing clients in arbitrations and mediations.
+Matt Furman has more than a decade of experience handling business, employment, and real estate disputes for a wide variety of clients.
+He has tried cases to judges and juries and regularly appears in Massachusetts courts, including the Business Litigation Session of the Superior Court and the specialized Land Court.
+Matt has handled appellate matters before Massachusetts Supreme Judicial Court and Appeals Court, as well as the U.S. First Circuit Court of Appeals.

-Matt represents businesses and their owners in pursuing and defending claims related to contracts, business torts, corporate governance issues, unfair or deceptive trade practices, and the rights of shareholders, partners and joint venturers.
-On behalf of employers, he has enforced non-competition agreements, defended wrongful termination claims, and handled wage and hour matters that include defending class actions.
+Matt represents businesses and their owners in litigation related to contracts, business torts, corporate governance issues, unfair and deceptive trade practices, and the rights of shareholders, partners, and joint venturers.
+On behalf of employers, he has enforced non-competition agreements, defended wrongful termination claims, and handled wage and hour matters that include the defense of class actions.

 Todd & Weld COVID-19 Update.